-Pupils are placed on the RON at this level after assessment and consultation between the SENCO and class teacher when it is established that they have a significant learning difficulty and need provision that is additional and different.
+Pupils are placed on the RON (Record of Need) at this level, after assessment and consultation between the SENCO and class teacher when it is established that they have a significant learning difficulty and need provision that is additional and different.
 At this point, parents/carers will be informed of the decision and the school will continue to work in partnership with them, listening their views and those of the pupil, and involving them proactively in planning and decision making.
-This will take the form of a 'Assess- Plan-Do - Review Cycle.'
-These are reviewed every half term and adjusted if appropriate.
+This will take the form of a half-termly Assess- Plan-Do -Review Cycle which is also referred to as an IEP (Individual Education Plan).